raglandc/vidal-production/posts/getting-started-writing-blogs.md

 Yet, with NextJs this is built in to how you structure your files.

-Thats right, the way you structure your files in your next Next project (see what I did there? 😉) will define how the url changes as you navigate the application.
+Thats right, the way you structure your files in your next Next project (see what I did there? 😉 ) will define how the url changes as you navigate the application.

 Thats pretty awesome if you ask me.
-You also have the ability for dynamic routing which is a topic for another day because its out of this basic scope of why I love NextJs.
+You also have the ability for dynamic routing which is a topic for another day because it is a bit out of this scope of this article.

 ## Reason Three: SEO